smartcontractkit/ccip/.changeset/clever-hotels-call.md

 "ccip": patch
 ---

-use chainlink-common for hash and merklemulti in ocr3
+use chainlink-common for hash and merklemulti in ocr3 #internal